 - Flagging any responses that you should follow-up with

 Keep in mind that millennials now make up the largest share of the first-time buyers market.
-So, you should invest the most in your Instagram campaigns since that’s where you’re most likely to capture their attention.
+So, if that's your target market, you should invest the most in your Instagram campaigns since that’s where you’re most likely to capture their attention.

 2) Help You Capture PR Opportunities